MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Installation/Index.md

 * CosmosEditorUrl [The publick URL of the editor website]
 * CosmosPrimaryCloud [Can be one of these: amazon, azure, google]
 * CosmosBlobContainer [Can be either '$web' for Azure, or the name of the S3 container for Amazon]
-* ConnectionStrings:
-  * DefaultConnection [This is the MS SQL Connection String to the database and database server]

 For Amazon the following environment variables will be needed:
 * AmazonAwsAccessKeyId [API Access key ID]
 * AmazonAwsSecretAccessKey [The actual access key]
 * AmazonRegion [Amazon region where deployed]
+* ConnectionStrings_DefaultConnection [This is the MS SQL Connection String to the database and database server]

-For Microsoft Azure you will need the following:
+For Microsoft Azure you will need the following configuration variables:

 * storageAccountName [Azure Storage Account or S3 Bucket Name]
 * ConnectionStrings:
+  * DefaultConnection [This is the MS SQL Connection String to the database and database server]
   * BlobConnection [Connection string to the Azure Storage Account]

 #### Publisher Website